Outreach Teen & Family Services, Inc. currently has the following position/s available:

 Other Duties and Responsibilities:

-- Use good judgment in securing additional consultation as clinically indicated while demonstrating the ability to use supervision/consultation effectively for continuous quality improvement and Program fidelity.
+- Use good judgment in securing additional therapeutic consultation as clinically indicated while demonstrating the ability to use supervision/consultation effectively for continuous quality improvement and treatment fidelity.

 - Ensure that each client or family is documented in progress notes and included on the case activity form assuring that the client file is constantly updated with contact.

-- Utilize an agency provided email address that is checked regularly and respond to messages within 24 hours.
+- Utilize an agency provided email address and voicemail box that is checked regularly and respond to messages within 24 hours.